happy955201314/acadmeic-web/_pages/about.md

 His research interests primarily span the field of security, with a specific focus on hardware security.
 He is particularly passionate about investigating hardware Trojans, side-channel attacks, and embedded security.
 He aspires to leverage his software skills to address hardware security issues.

 <h3 id="research">Research</h3>
+Due to my background in both Computer Science (CS) and Electrical Engineering (EE), I possess relevant experience in both software and hardware.
+The following outlines my research experience:
 <div class="research publications">
   {% for entry in site.data.research %}
       {% include cv/experience.html %}